korablique/openfoodfacts-ai/ml_utils/ml_utils_cli/README.md

 ml-cli projects create --title my_project --api-key API_KEY --config-file label_config.xml
 ```

-where `API_KEY` is the API key of the Label Studio instance, and `label_config.xml` is the configuration file of the project.
+where `API_KEY` is the API key of the Label Studio instance (API key is available at Account page), and `label_config.xml` is the configuration file of the project.

 #### Create a dataset file